 An Estimated Cost of Attendance for a student at Morehead State University can be found on the Office of Financial Aid Web page.
 An approximate cost for the DMS Program (excluding pre-requisites) is $10,000.
 Fees and expenses specific to the program are in addition to those required by MSU.
 These are subject to change without notification.
 The students are responsible for the purchase of:

-1. white uniforms,2. white hose (if applicable),3. white clinical shoes,4. white lab coat,5. malpractice insurance,6. laboratory fees,7. all housing and transportation expenses incurred during clinical internship assignments.
+1. dark gray uniforms,2. white hose (if applicable),3. white or black clinical shoes,4. dark gray lab coat,5. malpractice insurance,6. laboratory fees,7. all housing and transportation expenses incurred during clinical internship assignments.